 Bias has been a significant obstacle to the distributed approach to semantic representation from early on.
-Since the introduction of word embeddings such as word2vec [28], researchers have been aware that the advantageous operations provided by these models, such as using vector differences to represent semantic relations, are likely to express undesired biases.
-For example, sexist and racist word analogies such as "father" is to "doctor" as "mother" is to "nurse" [29] and black is to criminal as Caucasian is to police [30] produced by word embeddings demonstrate how language contains biases that reflect adverse societal stereotypes.
+Since the introduction of word embeddings like word2vec [43], researchers have been aware that the advantageous operations provided by these models, such as using vector differences to represent semantic relations, are likely to express undesired biases.
+For example, sexist and racist word analogies such as "father" is to "doctor" as "mother" is to "nurse" [11] and black is to criminal as Caucasian is to police [42] produced by word embeddings demonstrate how language contains biases that reflect adverse societal stereotypes.
 Unfortunately, these types of biases are present in tools that we use every day.
-For example, Google Translate has been found to overrepresent males when translating from gender-neutral languages to English, especially in male-dominated areas such as STEM fields, perpetuating existing gender imbalances [31].
+For example, Google Translate has been found to overrepresent males when translating from gender-neutral languages to English, especially in male-dominated areas such as STEM fields, perpetuating existing gender imbalances [53].

-Cutting-edge LLMs such as GPT-3, GPT-3.5, and GPT-4 are not immune to these types of dangers, and the facility of LLMs to simulate human-like language-related competencies, including GPT-3.5's tremendous ability in question-answering and storytelling, makes it necessary to investigate the behavior of LLMs.
-This has led to the development of new methods and benchmarks for investigating bias that shed light on the variety of demographic and cultural stereotypes and misrepresentations present in the output of language models [12,32].
+Cutting-edge LLMs like GPT-3, ChatGPT, and GPT-4 are not immune to these types of dangers, and the facility of LLMs to simulate human-like language-related competencies, like ChatGPT's tremendous ability in question answering and storytelling, makes it necessary to investigate the behavior of LLMs.
+This has led to the development of new methods and benchmarks for investigating bias that shed light on the variety of demographic and cultural stereotypes and misrepresentations present in the output of language models [22,47].

 Gender, racial, and religious stereotypes are among the most widely investigated biases.
 These biases can be detected in several ways, often by prompting the language model to generate language and then evaluating the output in several ways.
-One approach involves using Association Tests [13,32-34], which may be performed at different levels of discourse.
-For example, at the word level, the strength of the association of two words such as sister and science can be measured [13], providing a simple and intuitive way to measure bias in word embeddings.
-At the sentence level, the model may be prompted to complete a sentence such as girls tend to be more \\\\\\ than boys, or to make assumptions following a given context such as He is an Arab from the Middle East [32].
+One approach involves using Association Tests [14, 26, 33, 47], which may be done at different levels of discourse.
+For example, at the word level, the strength of the association of two words like sister and science can be measured [14], providing a simple and intuitive way to measure bias in word embeddings.
+At the sentence level, the model may be prompted to complete a sentence like girls tend to be more than boys, or to make assumptions following a given context like He is an Arab from the Middle East.
+[47].

-Similar approaches have been applied to investigate different types of bias in various LLMs, from BERT and RoBERTa to GPT-3 and GPT-3.5.
-Persistent anti-Muslim bias has been detected by probing GPT-3 in various ways, including prompt completion, analogical reasoning, and story generation [35].
-Topic modeling and sentiment analysis techniques have been used to find gender stereotypes in narratives generated by GPT-3 [36].
-Sentiment scores and measurements of "regard" towards a demographic have been applied to assess stereotypes related to gender and sexual orientation in output produced by GPT-2 [37].
+Similar approaches have been applied to investigate different types of bias in various LLMs from BERT and RoBERTa to GPT-3 and ChatGPT.
+Persistent anti-muslim bias has been detected by probing GPT-3 in various ways including prompt completion, analogical reasoning, and story generation [3].
+Topic modeling and sentiment analysis techniques have been used to find gender stereotypes in narratives generated by GPT-3 [37].
+Sentiment scores and measurements of "regard" towards a demographic have been applied to assess stereotypes related to gender and sexual orientation in output produced by GPT-2 [58].